This post may include affiliate links. Thank you for your support.

 • Bland?
 When your chimichurri sauce is too bland, simply add a pinch of salt which is a flavor enhancer.

-What’s the best steak for beef chimichurri?
+What’s the best steak for chimichurri?

 Chimichurri sauce is typically paired with any cut of steak suitable for grilling.
 If you are looking to keep things authentic and Argentinian, I recommend pairing the sauce with steaks traditionally used in South America, such as flank and skirt steak, or flat iron.
 However, this herbaceous sauce also pairs terrifically with “better” cuts of meat, such as New York Strip, Ribeye and Tenderloin.